About Merrill Perlman

 With a national reputation as an effective and entertaining teacher and collaborator, she has consulted with or developed workshops for journalism organizations, law firms, private companies and educational groups from grammar through graduate school.
 Her advice on tricky language problems is often sought by media outlets.

 As a freelance editor, Merrill has edited works by John Sculley, Stephen King, Paul Alexander, Armistead Maupin, Eliot Spitzer, Mara Altman, Joe Eszterhas, Stephan Talty, Stuart Diamond, Kurt Vonnegut, (posthumously, for him), Mishka Shubaly, Sloane Crosley, Frank Gilroy, Jonathan Biss, Jeremiah Tower, Christina Lewis Halpern, Rick Marin and Jeff Jarvis, among others.

 Merrill is a recipient of the Glamann Award from the American Copy Editors Society.
-She is president of the ACES Education Fund and a member of the ACES executive committee.
+She is a member and former president of the ACES Education Fund and a member of the ACES executive committee.

 - Columbia Journalism Review Language Corner